 Transportation projects take time, and regional trails are no exception.
 Trails and bikeways that cross counties, municipalities, and recreational areas require careful planning, engineering, and coordination in order to be completed.
 DuPage County is an active partner in making regional trail connections into a reality.

 Below are status updates for programmed projects that have reached engineering and/or construction phases.
-The projects that are accompanied by a project site will have a link included in their descriptions.
+The projects that are accompanied by a project site will have a link included in their description.

 West Branch DuPage River Trail: Blackwell to West DuPage Woods